expo/expo/docs/pages/tutorial/third-party-libraries.md

 import { Terminal } from '~/ui/components/Snippet';
 import Video from '~/components/plugins/Video';

-In this module, you will learn how to use a third-party library compatible with the Expo Go app.
-These are the following libraries that we will use in this module:
+In this chapter, you will learn how to use a third-party library compatible with the Expo Go app.
+These are the following libraries that are used:

 - [react-native-view-shot](https://github.com/gre/react-native-view-shot): the third-party library that allows you to add the functionality of taking a screenshot.
-- [`expo-media-library`](/versions/latest/sdk/media-library/): Expo module that allows you to access a device's media library and save an image.
+- [`expo-media-library`](/versions/latest/sdk/media-library/): Expo library that allows you to access a device's media library and save an image.

 Both are compatible with Expo Go, a client app to run Expo projects on a device when in development.
 It comes with a set of native modules pre-packaged that are compatible with [Expo SDK](/workflow/glossary-of-terms/#expo-sdk).
 You use the Expo Go app on a device or run it on a simulator.
 Generally, any third-party library is compatible with the Expo Go client as long as it does not require custom native code configuration.
 An excellent way to seek which libraries in the community are compatible, search the library name on [reactnative.directory](https://reactnative.directory/).